MinatoNamikaze02/find-expanded-url/README.md

 ```
 ```
 $ node test.js
-The actual URL is:  https://www.youtube.com/watch?v=dQw4w9WgXcQ // rickroll link xD The server is:  nginx
+>> The actual URL is:  https://www.youtube.com/watch?v=dQw4w9WgXcQ
+>> The server is:  nginx

 ```